Laman2005/MLDL/README.md

 If a writer is active, readers will wait until the writer finishes.

 **Writer Thread:**
-The writer thread periodically attempts to write to all three file replicas.
+The writer thread from time to time attempts to write to all three file replicas.
 It locks all replicas simultaneously to ensure consistent content across all files.
 While the writer is active, no readers are allowed to access the files.

-Logging:
+**Logging:**
 Every read and write operation is logged, including the file being accessed, the number of readers, the active writer status, and the file content.

-Termination:
+**Termination of the program:**
 The program will run until all reader threads finish and the writer thread completes its operations.

 **Example Output**
-In the terminal, you'll see output similar to the following for reader and writer threads:
+In the terminal, you will see the output similar to the following for reader and writer threads:

 Main here.
 Creating writer thread
 Main here.
 Creating reader thread 0